wp-plugins/featured-image-widget/readme.txt

 == Description ==

 Use this plugin to display the featured image for any post or page in your sidebar.
+When a featured image hasn't explicitly been set you have the option to use an image that was uploaded with the post/page.
+If that fails the plugin can use a random image.

 == Installation ==